VAMDC/NodeSoftware/doc/source/newnode.rst

 * *apache.conf*: This is an Apache config file that defines a virtual server, bound to a certain host name.
-You will have to edit several things in that file before it will work in Apache.
+You will have to edit several things in that file before it will work in Apache: the server name and the path to the node software in a few places.
 On a Debian-like system you would then move this file to */etc/apache2/sites-available/vamdcnode* and run *a2ensite vamdcnode* to activate it.